Types of Juvenile Delinquency Crimes

-Nationwide, it is becoming easier and easier to try juveniles in adult criminal courts.
-With laws being passed lowering the minimum age in which a juvenile can be tried in adult court the transfer of juveniles to adult courts is becoming more prevalent.
-Today all fifty states allow for juvenile prosecution in criminal court.
+Nationwide, it is becoming easier and easier to try juveniles into adult criminal courts.
+With laws being passed lowering the minimum age in which a juvenile can be tried in adult court, the transfer of juveniles to adult courts is becoming more prevalent.
+Today, all fifty states allow for juvenile prosecution in criminal court.
 There are three ways in which a juvenile can be transferred to adult criminal court.

 Judicial Waiver: This is the most popular method and is used by juvenile court judges to transfer juveniles to adult court in order to deny the protections of juvenile jurisdictions.